alexiamcdonald/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 git push origin master
 {% endhighlight %}

+Cloud9 will sometimes hide files starting with a dot, but we need to see it.
+Click the "cog" icon in the upper right corner of the file explorer to open the Cloud9 preferences tab.
+Under `User Settings` select `Tree & Navigate` and removed the `.*` from the `hidden file patterns` options.
+If unsure ask an instructor.

 ## *6.* Configure the App

 The first step is to set up the `application.rb` file.
 Double click on the file to open it (you will find it under the `config` folder).
 Take some time to understand what we are about to put into this file.